flavienbwk/book-devops/eng/AUDIOBOOK.md

 - The premortem answers the question: "What elements could cause this architecture/approach to fail?" ;
 - The cause-and-effect analysis answers the question: "What incidents could arise from this architecture/approach?".

-If multiple approaches are being considered, start with a DACI (refer to the chapter "The DACI Model").
+If multiple approaches are being considered, start with a DACI.
 Once a decision has been made, the team should have an intuition about which approach to pursue: this is the moment to test it with a premortem.

-The cause-and-effect analysis (FMEA) focuses on technical considerations, taking place after the decision regarding which approach to use has been made.
+The cause-and-effect analysis (or FMEA) focuses on technical considerations taking place after the decision regarding which approach to use has been made.

 #### Premortems

 Before the start of a project, project managers and engineers should gather to list out potential reasons for its failure.

 The premortem is also known as the "study of nonconforming cases".
-The military strategist Sun TZU already advocated in the year five before Christ for planning as many possible war scenarios as possible (or "nonconforming cases") before a battle, in his writing The Art of War..
+The military strategist Sun Tzu already advocated in the year five before Christ for planning as many possible war scenarios as possible (or "nonconforming cases") before a battle, in his writing "The Art of War".

 The premortem is a project management methodology that involves imagining that the project has failed even before it has started.
 The result is a document listing the incidents the team needs to prepare for to ensure project success.

 For example: "Our team currently manages its infrastructure using traditional methods.
 We want to establish a plan to work in a DevOps mode."

 1. Organize a meeting with stakeholders.
 Ask them to imagine a year ahead and that the transformation plan failed.
-2. Create a collaborative document (e.g., Google Docs) with the following headings:
+2. Create a collaborative document (e.g., with Google Docs) with the following headings.
+Include potential Failure Factors, Solutions, Most Dangerous Factors and an Action Plan.
-    - Potential Failure Factors ;
-    - Solutions ;
-    - Most Dangerous Factors ;
-    - Action Plan.
-3. Potential Failure Factors
-    - Reasons that might lead to project failure ;
-    - E.g., lack of support from management, difficulty integrating DevOps practices with existing processes and systems, insufficient team training or expertise in Cloud technologies, resistance to change from certain members...
+3. Potential Failure Factors.
+Include reasons that might lead to project failure (e.g., lack of support from management, difficulty integrating DevOps practices with existing processes and systems, insufficient team training or expertise in Cloud technologies, resistance to change from certain members...).
-4. Solutions
-    - For each failure factor, brainstorm solutions that could be implemented now to reduce the project's risk of failure ;
-    - E.g., conduct awareness presentations, start with a proof of concept for a specific use case, prepare a training plan, identify early adopters...
+4. Solutions.
+For each failure factor, brainstorm solutions that could be implemented now to reduce the project's risk of failure (e.g., conduct awareness presentations, start with a proof of concept for a specific use case, prepare a training plan, identify early adopters...).
-5. Most Dangerous Factors
-    - List out the riskiest factors that the team can still influence.
+5. Most Dangerous Factors.
+List out the riskiest factors that the team can still influence.
-6. Action Plan
-    - List solutions to the most dangerous factors and turn them into an action plan.
+6. Action Plan.
+List solutions to the most dangerous factors and turn them into an action plan.
 Each solution becomes a task assigned to a member with a deadline.

 Here's a more technical example: "Our team deploys its software using Docker Compose.
 They now want to deploy using Kubernetes."

 1. Organize a meeting with stakeholders.
 Ask them to imagine a few months ahead and that Kubernetes ends up requiring a lot of effort without offering significant benefits.
-2. Set up the collaborative document
+2. Set up the collaborative document.
-3. Note down the potential failure factors
-    - E.g., team's insufficient knowledge or expertise in Kubernetes, online documentation not sufficient for our use cases, complexity of integration into our development environment, security vulnerabilities due to maintenance complexity, increased HR costs during the transition...
+3. Note down the potential failure factors (e.g., team's insufficient knowledge or expertise in Kubernetes, online documentation not sufficient for our use cases, complexity of integration into our development environment, security vulnerabilities due to maintenance complexity, increased HR costs during the transition...).
-4. List the solutions
-    - E.g., prepare a training plan, invest in cloud-specialized consultants, set up an automatic cluster update service, hire an intern to create the initial cluster version...
+4. List the solutions (e.g., prepare a training plan, invest in cloud-specialized consultants, set up an automatic cluster update service, hire an intern to create the initial cluster version...).
-5. Identify the most dangerous factors
-    - E.g., team's insufficient knowledge of Kubernetes, security vulnerabilities due to maintenance complexity.
+5. Identify the most dangerous factors (e.g., team's insufficient knowledge of Kubernetes, security vulnerabilities due to maintenance complexity).
-6. Create your action plan
-    - E.g., prepare a training plan (to present in 1 week), contract with Company X for specialized cloud support (to finalize within 15 days).
+6. Create your action plan (e.g., prepare a training plan, contract with Company X for specialized cloud support).

 #### Cause and effect analysis

-While the RCA is a "reactive" method employed after an issue has occurred, the failure modes and effects analysis (FMEA) is a "proactive" method to attempt to anticipate failures before they occur.
+While the RCA is a "reactive" method employed after an issue has occurred, the failure modes and effects analysis (abbreviated FMEA) is a "proactive" method to attempt to anticipate failures before they occur.
 Introduced by the U.S. military in 1949 and later adopted by the automotive industry, it lists out product or software error states, prioritized by risk.
 Based on the potential consequences of a risk, design teams prioritize the development of mechanisms to prevent its occurrence.

-In FMEA, one can visually represent a cause that might lead to an error situation (fig. <spanc/>\ref{fig:2023fmeasimple}).
+In FMEA, one can visually represent a cause that might lead to an error situation.

-!Illustration of the cause-and-effect relationship principle.\label{fig:2023fmeasimple}

 A chain of causes and effects can be established to better visualize the consequences of a problem.
-For instance, consider the figure <spanc/>\ref{fig:2023fmeaprinterjam} depicting a malfunction scenario for an office printer.

-!Diagram of a cause-and-effect analysis (FMEA) for printer malfunction issues.\label{fig:2023fmeaprinterjam}

 You can do the same with malfunction scenarios of software or infrastructure.
 Set up a table with 7 columns.
 For each hypothesized incident, the author should determine:

-- Error Situation
-  - E.g., "The software update failed on one of the servers".
+- Error Situation (e.g., "The software update failed on one of the servers")
-- The effects
-  - E.g., "Client requests reaching this server will fail.
-This represents 20% of our requests due to our load-balancing architecture".
+- The effects (e.g., "Client requests reaching this server will fail.
+This represents 20% of our requests due to our load-balancing architecture")
-- Probability
-  - Rate from 1 to 10 the likelihood of the event happening ;
+- Probability.
+Rate from 1 to 10 the likelihood of the event happening.
-  - E.g., "3".
-- Severity
-  - Rate from 1 to 10 the severity of the problem should the event occur.
+- Severity.
+Rate from 1 to 10 the severity of the problem should the event occur.
-  - E.g., "7"
-- Detection Difficulty
-  - Rate from 1 to 10 the likelihood that the event won't be detected.
+- Detection Difficulty.
+Rate from 1 to 10 the likelihood that the event won't be detected.
-  - E.g., "1".
-- Risk Level
-  - Product of probability, severity, and detection difficulty ;
+- Risk Level.
+Product of probability, severity, and detection difficulty.
-  - E.g., "(3\*7\*1) = 21".
-- Countermeasures
-  - Describe how to respond should the event happen ;
-  - E.g., "Configure the load-balancer to exclude the server where the update failed.
+- Countermeasures.
+Describe how to respond should the event happen (e.g., "Configure the load-balancer to exclude the server where the update failed.
 Roll back the software version.
-Restore the load-balancer to its initial configuration."
+Restore the load-balancer to its initial configuration")

 From this table, prioritize tasks for your teams to work on anticipating the most critical situations.